 My work with young people includes education, youth criminal justice and child welfare.
 The three overlap quite a bit.
-For example, a young person who is dealing with what seems like a simple expulsion may also be facing criminal charges, have an exceptionality/disability and be involved with a child welfare agency due to the same behaviour issues, or other issues at home.
+For example, a young person who is dealing with what seems like a simple expulsion may also be facing criminal charges, have an exceptionality or disability, and be involved with a child welfare agency due to the same behaviour issues, or other issues at home.
 I often play the role of a mediator.
 It’s not win-lose like in the court system, and ultimately I want the best outcome for the child.

 What sorts of outcomes can you facilitate?

 In the school context, most disciplinary issues involve bullying.
 For the children who are being bullied, there can be disagreement between the school administrators and parents about what types of support they need.
 Some children already have a care team in place, so I may present those professional opinions to the school.
 Sometimes, I work with the families to identify the support people they need to get onside, then make the case to the school about why this kind of treatment would be appropriate.

 In terms of the children doing the bullying, perhaps they’re facing an expulsion and I represent them at the hearing.
 Beyond that, I also make sure that they’re getting the non-academic support, such as therapy or other programs that they need to correct their behaviour.
 If a child is over the age of 12, they may also have been charged criminally, and so I offer them representation in court.

 On the special education side of things, I often negotiate supports for kids who have needs that are not being accommodated because the school doesn’t have the resources.

 Why are these clients ineligible for legal aid?

 Legal aid, as with any other government program, faces budgetary pressures and has had to make decisions about where it invests its money.
 For the most part, it is only available in what are considered very serious matters, usually criminal.
 The other thing is, education-related disputes usually haven’t quite got to any sort of formal legal proceeding, and so they just do not attract legal aid.